howtographql/howtographql/content/frontend/react-apollo/9-pagination.md

 duration: 6
 ---

 The last topic that we'll cover in this tutorial is pagination.
-You'll implement a simple pagination approach so that user's are able to view the links in smaller chunks rather than having an extremely long list of `Link` elements.
+You'll implement a simple pagination approach so that users are able to view the links in smaller chunks rather than having an extremely long list of `Link` elements.

 ## Preparing the React Components